kovidgoyal/kitty/docs/graphics-protocol.rst

 is running out of quota space for new images, existing images without placements will be preferentially deleted.

+If an image is being loaded in chunks and the upload is not complete when any delete command is received, the partial upload must be aborted.

 Some examples::

     <ESC>_Ga=d<ESC>\              # delete all visible placements